rcmdnk/homebrew-file/docs/usage.rst

 Inaddition, ``$PLATFORM``, which is platform identifier like darwin, linux, or win32.

-If you use `brew-warp <https://homebrew-file.readthedocs.io/en/latest/brew-wrap.html>`_, any environmental variables can be used.
+If you use `brew-wrap <https://homebrew-file.readthedocs.io/en/latest/brew-wrap.html>`_, any environmental variables can be used.

 .. warning::